vulcainjs/vulcain-samples/05-Calling other services/README.md

 curl http://localhost:8080/api/customer.fullnames
 ```

-If you want to see metrics and trace re run the sample after configuring the two services like describe in the [section 10](../10-Monitoring & Metrics/Readme.md)
+If you want to see metrics and trace, run the sample after configuring the two services like describe in the [section 10](../10-Monitoring & Metrics/Readme.md)